archilogic-com/fetch-module/README.md

 Load JS modules in browser on demand transparently (basic AMD and CommonJS support)

-* modules will be loaded only once when your actual function gets called
+* modules will be loaded only once when your actual function needs them
 * later calls to your function will reuse loaded modules automatically
 * keeps your codebase small by loading rarely used libraries only when needed
 * simplyfies on demand loading using a decentralized approach